EC2 Run Command Update – Now Available for Linux Instances

 Run a Command Today

-This feature is available now and you can start using it today in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) regions.
+This feature is available now and you can start using it today in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) regions.
 There’s no charge for the command, but you will be billed for other AWS resources that you consume.

 To learn more, visit the Run Command page.